YuechengHao626/docker-demo/README.md

 ```bash
  vi my-app/src/lib/db.js
 ```
-change it to your own password
+change it to your username and password
 ```bash
 const pool = new Pool({
   host: 'localhost',